nvakhilnair/URL-extraction-from-video/README.md

 Tesseract,
 openCV,
 selenium webdriver,
-Chrome webdriver (download version according to chrome browser you are using)
+Chrome webdriver (download version according to chrome browser and operating system you are using)